dpippert/hello-world/README.md

 </table>

 1. Surprisingly, this collection will be seeded with exactly the same 1000 people as are present in an earlier people.json lab.

-1. It turns out that the exact same people from our earlier people.json lab, all have an interest in being bettors and are seeded into this collection.
+They all like to bet.